 You are in the business of helping people, and that shouldn’t stop just when they leave the office.
 Your business is a part of the local community and getting involved with local causes can be a big boost to your brand.

 A good starting point is covering local events that impact your expertise on your blog.
-An example of this would be a pediatrician talking about a local outbreak of a disease (like whooping cough) and how to help prevent the spread of it.
-It shows you care about your community and that you are in tune with what is going on.
+For example, a pediatrician could discuss a local outbreak of a disease (like whooping cough) and how to help prevent its spread.
+This would show that you care about your community and are in tune with what is going on.

 The next step is to build your presence on social media.
-Practically every business has a Facebook page, but it’s still an important way to connect with patients and followers.
+Practically every business has a Facebook page, but it’s still a meaningful way to connect with patients and followers.
 Your social media pages need to be a source of reliable information and news, not simply be one big promotion for your business.

 Finally, get involved in the local community.
-Sponsor important events and be seen as an advocate for goodness.
-Doing stuff like this will improve your brand awareness, help you connect with people in your target market locally, and show people that you are more than a business.
-In today’s world, people want to do business with companies that are helping make the world a better place.
+Sponsor essential events and be seen as an advocate for goodness.
+Doing this will improve your brand awareness, help you connect with people in your target market locally, and show people that you are more than a business.
+In today’s world, people want to do business with companies, helping make the world a better place.

 Being Mobile Friendly With Google